Taxonomy of the Multiple Comparisons Fallacy

 Analysis

+Though recognition of the multiple comparisons fallacy seems to have come from epidemiology, it's a danger in any statistical study that compares groups of things.
+The kind of reasoning used to draw conclusions from such studies is called "inductive".
 In inductive reasoning, there is always some chance that the conclusion will be false even if the evidence is true.
 In other words, the connection between the premisses and conclusion is never 100%―that's only for deductive reasoning.
 So, the question arises: what level of probability―called a "confidence level"―are we willing to accept in our reasoning?
-In scientific contexts, the confidence level is usually set at 95%.
+In scientific contexts, the confidence level is usually set at 95%, and when a result occurs with a probability less than or equal to 5% it is said to be "statistically significant" at the 95% confidence level.

 Actually, the situation is worse still: if the things being compared are statistically independent, then it takes only fourteen comparisons for it to be more likely than not to get a statistically significant result by chance.
-This is a result of the multiplication rule of probability theory.
-(See the entry for Probabilistic Fallacy for the details.)
+This is a result of the multiplication rule of probability theory3.

 Exposure: